 Not only are they old and traditional, but they are equally satisfying, and you wouldn't understand if you didn't get to know some of them.
 Here's a list of the few of the best from North and South Korea for you.Here Are The Top 7 Most Popular Korean Desserts:

-1. Patbingsoo: It literally means "red beans shaved ice" in the Korean language, this is a cold dessert dish with a sweet topping (usually ice cream) over different types of fruits, making it delicious as well as nutritious.
-There are also a few modern versions of this common traditional dish, which are often served at various summer parties, gatherings, and' Hollye' (wedding).
+It means "red beans shaved ice" in the Korean language; this is a cold dessert dish with a sweet topping (usually ice cream) over different types of fruits, making it delicious as well as nutritious.
+There are also a few modern versions of this common traditional dish, often served special occasions summer parties, gatherings, and' Hollye' (wedding).

-2. Bunggeo-ppang: This confectionery dish is typically fish-shaped and is stuffed with a sweet paste of red beans, meaning literally ' carp bread. ' Once sold as a street dessert food, however, it's generally stuffed with pastry cream, chocolate etc.
+This deep fried confectionery dish is typically fish shaped pastry and is stuffed with a sweet paste of red beans, meaning literally ' carp bread. ' Once sold as a street dessert food, however, it's generally stuffed with pastry cream, chocolate, etc.

 It's a popular food on the street between a pancake and a rice cake.
-Filled with sugar in the center, the flour-based dough is rounded into a ball then pressed flat onto a hot pan.
-Street vendors sometimes fold in half the Hotteok and serve it in a paper cup.
-The sugar melts into a soft, gooey syrup and your mouth is burning!
+Referred to as a traditional Korean dessert.
+The flour-based dough is rounded into a ball and then pressed flat onto a hot pan.
+Street vendors sometimes fold this pan fried dessert in half the Hotteok and serve it in a paper cup.
+The sugar melts into a soft, gooey syrup, and your mouth is burning!

-6. Street Waffles: Ice cream waffles in the West and Korea are favorites.
-New waffles made with special condensed milk are surmounted with three scoops of one's favorite taste of ice cream and served in minutes.
-They are sold by vendors around Seoul but Itaewon is the best place to go.
-They're the perfect blend of sweet and savory.
+Ice cream waffles in the West and Korea are favorites.
+New waffles made with special condensed milk are surmounted with three scoops of one's favorite taste of ice cream and served in minutes. , Vendors around Seoul sell them but Itaewon is the best place to go.
+They're the ideal combination of sweet and savory.
 Head out to a local vendor and beat the heat with a waffle filled with ice cream.
 One of the most beloved street food in Korea.